brettchalupa/projectbook/src/web-apps/linkbud.md

 - Support deleting a list or making a list private
 - Ensuring the URLs are properly formatted
 - Sanitizing input for potential non-safe data

+## See Also

+- [Link List](../websites/link-list.md) -- not quite ready for a full stack web app?
+That's okay!
+What if you instead just build a static website?